dotnet/docs-maui/docs/platform-integration/device/battery.md

 <!-- markdownlint-disable MD025 -->
 # [Android](#tab/android)

-The `Battery` permission is required and must be configured in the Android project.
+The `BatteryStats` permission is required and must be configured in the Android project.
 You can configure the permission in the following ways:

 - Add the assembly-based permission: